American Dairy Coalition Inc.

 The Ag Act (Agricultural Guestworker Act)

-To be introduced soon by Representative Bob Goodlatte (R-VA), Chairman of the House Judiciary Committee
+Introduced by Representative Bob Goodlatte (R-VA), Chairman of the House Judiciary Committee

 - Replaces the impractical H-2A program with a sensible guestworker program.
 The new visa category (known as H-2C) is designed to boost